hsuan744172/medical-search/README.md

 ## Notes

-- API rate limits apply for both PubMed and Google APIs
+- API rate limits apply for both PubMed (NCBI Entrez) and Google APIs
-- TextEmbedding model has a 90-day free trial period
+- Free usage quotas apply to Google's Gemini and TextEmbedding models
 - Responses are cached for efficiency
 - Paper metadata is stored for quick reference